ashokgaire/jit/README.md

 # jit
-jit is a clone of orginal git , written in python
+jit is an clone of orginal git written in python(is my effort to learn the internal working of git system)

 references: